Special Gallery 1: The Shermans and Lees of the Fort Bennings Digital Archive.

 The Army and Marine learned a lot of lessons about employing tanks in Jungle terrain, they recorded and disseminated these lessons in the very interesting: Combat Lessons, The Rank And File, What They Are Doing and How They Are Doing it.
 This was a series of nine, 50 to 90 page pamphlets, put out by the DOD and sent out to all the troops I have 8 of the 9 hosted in the downloads section, and they are all interesting reads, they do not cover Armor exclusively, or even in every issue, but they are still a very interesting look at how the US Army and Marines worked during WWII.
 When the Sherman was employed using the lesson the Army and Marines learned on the job, they proved to be a crushing and very hard to deal with part of the Allied Arsenal in use against them.
 The Japanese really had few options in dealing with a Sherman once it was in the fight, the rare 47mm AT gun, hard to employ in heavy jungle, magnetic mines and suicide squads, and the occasional oddball tank trap were the only tools in their arsenal that could deal with the Sherman and none of these was as good as the basic Panzerfaust or German Pak 40 75mm AT gun.
 The Japanese tanks were so bad they are not worth mentioning in this section.

 Basic Sherman History: The combat RV, AKA the M3 Lee.
 The Tank that just gets no respect

 To really know why the Sherman was designed the way it was, you have to know about the M3 Lee.
 The M3 was the predecessor of the M4.
 It was based on M2 medium, the US Army’s only foray into modern medium tank design at the time, and modifying it was the fastest way a tank could be designed with a 75 mm M3 canon fitted.
-The US lacked the jigs to make a turret ring big enough for a turret to house a gun that large; the Lee went into production while the turret ring problem was being solved and the M4 design was being finished.
-By putting the gun in a sponson mount, and beefing up the rest of the tank a bit, and removing a machine gun or two, they had a viable tank they could put into production right then.
+The US lacked the jigs to make a turret ring big enough for a turret to house a gun that large.
+The Lee went into production as a stop-gap while the turret ring problem was being solved and the M4 design was being finished.
+By putting the gun in a sponson mount, and beefing up the rest of the tank, and removing a machine gun or two, they had a viable tank they could put into production right then.
 It had become clear to the US Army that the 75mm cannon would be needed based on feedback from the British, and observations of how the war was developing in Europe.

-When the Lee went into production, though it was far from an ideal design, and the 75mm gun was hard to use, everyone knew it.
+When the Lee went into production, the main complaint was it was far from an ideal design, and the 75mm gun was hard to use, everyone knew it.
 They knew it from the start.
 It still outclassed the German and Italian armor it would face, and its dual purpose 75mm gun would allow it to engage AT guns with much more success than most of the British tanks it replaced.
 It was reliable, and well-liked by its users, and produced in pretty large numbers.
-When the British got enough Shermans, the Lees and Grants were sent to the Far East and saw use until the end of the war fighting the Japanese.
+When the British got enough Shermans, the Lees and Grants were sent to the Far East and saw use until the end of the war, fighting the Japanese.
 The Lee excelled at infantry support since it had a 37mm cannon that could fire canister rounds, along with the 75mm gun and a lot of machine guns.
 Many of these Lee tanks ended up in Australia after the war.
 I make the argument, the Lee was the better Jungle tank, between it and the Sherman.